 Length: 2 Days

-The Internet of Things Training, IoT Training by Tonex
+The Internet of Things Training Course by Tonex

 The Internet of Things (IoT) touches all our lives and will continue to do so in a way that will make today seem a century ago tomorrow.

 The Internet of Things Training Course, IoT Training covers what the IoT is about, technology trends, deployments and convergence.
 Learn how to work with building connected devices, sensors, automation, network interconnection, system security, cybersecurity, data analytics and more.

 IoT Training Course attendees will learn about the dynamics of the IoT markets, technology, trends, planning, design and the convergence of platforms and services with a special focus on the product design, architecture and implementation.